Semantics meets attractiveness: Choice by salience: Appendix A: Proofs

 Thus, the original violation of Axiom$\:\alpha$ witnessed by the switch $(A,B)$ takes place within the smaller pair $(A,C)$, where $C = B \setminus \{x\}$.
 If $(A,C)$ is minimal, then we are done.
 Otherwise, we repeat the above argument, and show that there are $y \in X$ and $D \in \X$ such that $A\subsetneq D \subsetneq D \cup y = C$, and either $(A,D)$ or $(D,C)$ is a switch.
 In the latter case, we are done.
 In the former case, $(A,D)$ is a switch, and we can continue as above.
 Since $X$ is finite, we eventually obtain what we are after.
+(Note that the assumption of the finiteness of $X$ is essential in proving Lemma~\ref{LEMMA:minimal_violations_of_alpha}.